AierLab/MultiTask/README.md

 ```

 `--model_path`: The path to the pretrained model.
 This should point to the model file you wish to use for inference.
-`--save_path`: The directory where the visualization results (e.g., output images or analysis results) will be saved.
+`--save_path`: The directory where the visualization results will be saved.